mark-watson/hy-lisp-python-book/manuscript/kgn.md

 Hopefully after reading through sample output and seeing the screen shot of the application, you now have a better idea what this example application does.
 Now we will look at project configuration and then implementation.

 When the KGN application starts a sample query is randomly chosen.
 Queries with many entities can take a while to process, especially when you first start using this application.
-Every time KGN makes a web service call to DBPedia the query and response are cached in a SQLite database in **kgn_hy_cache.db** which can greatly speed up the program, especially in development mode when testing a set of queries.
+Every time KGN makes a web service call to DBPedia the query and response are cached in a SQLite database in **~/.kgn_hy_cache.db** which can greatly speed up the program, especially in development mode when testing a set of queries.
 This caching also takes some load off of the public DBPedia endpoint, which is a polite thing to do.

 ## Review of NLP Utilities Used in Application